-Providing grants to carbon capture and storage (CCS) programs of high impact
+Providing grants to carbon capture, utilization, and storage (CCUS) programs of high impact

-Geographies that are important to CCS but require foundational support to build capacity.
+Geographies that are important to CCUS but require foundational support to build capacity.

 These geographies include, but are not limited to, China, Southeast Asia, the Middle East, Africa, and India.

 Climate justice and environmental justice considerations.